adnanimeri/BCProgramming/README.md

 # Welcome to Introduction to Blockchain Programming Course

-This repo contains course materials and excercise
+This repo contains course materials and exercise